 To acquire sufficient knowledge across this spectrum, LSOE students should consider taking more general survey courses (e.g., Introduction to British Literature and Culture I and II, American Literary History I, II, and III) to fulfill some requirements.

-Students with questions about the EN/LSOE requirements should contact Treseanne Ainsworth, in Stokes S493.
+Students with questions about the ENGL/LSOE requirements should contact Treseanne Ainsworth, in Stokes S493.

 Students in the College of Arts and Sciences majoring in English may apply to minor in Education, in order to gain certification for teaching.
 The program begins in the junior year.
 Interested students should contact the Coordinator of Secondary Education or the Associate Dean in the Lynch School of Education during the first semester in sophomore year.

 The Department recommends that English majors completing a secondary education minor follow the guidelines listed above for course selection as well.

 The Program in Linguistics, housed in the Department of Slavic and Eastern Languages, offers courses for English majors who want to study English from a linguistic perspective or to examine the nature of language.

 While the department is flexible as to the number of courses that majors need to complete before studying abroad, English majors wishing to study abroad should complete (at minimum) the required Studies in Poetry and Studies in Narrative.
 Because each student's background varies, students are advised on an individual basis.
 Two courses per semester from an English speaking country and one course per semester from a non-English speaking country may be counted for major credit.
 These courses may fulfill historical requirements or major electives.

 Journalism and communications courses are not considered English electives unless they are taught within an English department.
 Students in the Creative Writing concentration are strongly discouraged from studying abroad for a full year.

 Students may study abroad for either or both semesters but must contact Treseanne Ainsworth, Assistant to the Chairperson, Stokes S493, when planning their study abroad.